cartierzhou/frank.lovecch.io/thoughts/_posts/2009-02-22-cellphone-word-banks.markdown

 - akward

 ```
-Consistently used to misspel this word.
+Consistently used to misspell this word.
 ```

 - alamosa